ipa320/RosTooling.github.io/docu/Environment_setup.md

-# Setup the environment and start the eclipse application
+# Setup the environment and start the Eclipse application

 <!-- ### 0: Start the ROS tooling application